1. Home

 Equal Playing Time

-The club has a philosophy of “Equal Playing Time”.
-“Equal Playing Time” applies over the season, not to one match.
-This means that you may give the weaker players extended time in the less competitive games.
+The club has a philosophy of “Equal Playing Time” which applies over an extended period in the season, not to each and every match in isolation.
+This means that you may give the weaker players extended time in the less competitive games or that you can take in to account fitness and injuries.
+If a player has a higher rate of absence then this doesn’t

 “Equal Playing Time” inevitably forces a manager to make changes when they don’t want to.
 Therefore, substitutions should be thought out before the game starts.